We all love our dogs like family! Unfortunately some human food can be toxic for dogs. Here's a list of Fruits and Vegetables Toxic for Dogs.

 Apple seeds contain cyanide.
 Cancer causing, poisonous cyanide.

-Dogs should not eat avocados.
 The pit, skin and leaves of avocados contain persin, which causes vomiting and diarrhea in dogs.

-They cause breathing problems and diarrhea.
+They can cause breathing problems and diarrhea.

 5. Baking Soda, Baking Powder

 Cherries contain cyanide and are toxic to dogs.
-Eating cherries can cause your dog's eyes to dilate, have difficulty breathing and red gums from having cyanide poisoning.
+Eating cherries can cause your dog's eyes to dilate, have difficulty breathing, and red gums from having cyanide poisoning.

 Chives are part of the onion family and should never be given to either dogs or cats.

-They can cause your pet red blood cells to rupture causing vomiting, diarrhea and stomach pain.
+They can cause your pet red blood cells to rupture, causing vomiting, diarrhea and stomach pain.
 All breeds of dogs are susceptible.

+The most dangerous chocolate is dark chocolate and unsweetened baking chocolate.
 The problem with chocolate is that it contains theobromine.
-A highly toxic substance that can cause heart problems, tremors and seizures.
+A highly toxic substance that can cause heart problems, tremors, and seizures.
 Even a small amount can lead to death.

+Do you think your dog had caffeine?
+Take your dog to the vet as soon as possible.
 Coffee and Caffeine might be fatal for a dog.
 Even coffee beans or coffee grounds are toxic.

-10. Fruit pits and Seeds from Fruit
+10. Can Dog's Eat Fruit Pits and Seeds from Fruit?

 The problem with seeds of fruit is that they can cause blockages in a dogs’s small intestine.